oracle/node-oracledb/doc/src/api_manual/oracledb.rst

       - 2001
       - VARCHAR2

-Note the values for these constants changed in node-oracledb 4.0.
+Note that the values for these constants changed in node-oracledb 4.0.

 .. _oracledbconstantsnodbtype: